Ethical culture as a foundation for value creation

 -

-A successful anchor for any ethical strategy is a clear vision, your dream and what you believe.
+A successful anchor for any ethical strategy is a clear vision, what you believe and what the organisation stands for.
 Develop an organisation-specific vision on ethics in which you describe:

 clearly the desired culture and ethical climate you aim to create